martinklepsch/martinklepsch.org/content/posts/2021-05-10-homoiconicity-and-feature-flags.md

 This has been an extremely satisfying project, if you can even all those 30 lines a "project".
 I hope you also learned something or found it helpful in other ways!

 Thanks to [Michiel Borkent @borkdude](https://github.com/sponsors/borkdude) for all his work on Babashka.
-The interactive development workflow shown in [the video](https://www.loom.com/share/70c1d3c45d9f45e9833344b5bd076813) paired with blazing  startup times and a rich ecosystem feels like it has truly a long way to go.
+The interactive development workflow shown in [the video](https://www.loom.com/share/70c1d3c45d9f45e9833344b5bd076813) paired with blazing startup times and a rich ecosystem makes it feel like there is a lot of potential still to be uncovered.

 I'd also like to thank [Lee Read](https://github.com/lread), who has done such an amazing job making rewrite-clj ready for more platforms like ClojureScript and Babashka as well as making sure it's future-proof.